Motorcycling-Marquez declared fit to race in Jerez a week after breaking arm | Sports-Games

 Motorcycling-Marquez declared fit to race in Jerez a week after breaking arm

-MotoGP champion Marc Marquez has been declared fit to race at this weekend's Andalusian Grand Prix in Jerez, two days after undergoing surgery on a broken right arm, officials said on Thursday.
+MotoGP champion Marc Marquez has been declared fit to race at this weekend's Andalusian Grand Prix in Jerez but will sit out Friday's practice sessions as he continues to recover from a surgery on a broken right arm.

-Marquez sustained the injury when he crashed four laps from the end of the season-opening Spanish Grand Prix in Jerez last Sunday.
-The Spaniard underwent an operation in Barcelona on Tuesday, which involved fixing a titanium plate internally to his right humerus.
+Marquez sustained the injury when he crashed in the season-opening Spanish Grand Prix in Jerez last Sunday and underwent surgery in Barcelona two days later.
+Team manager Alberto Puig was not expecting Marquez to return until the third round of the season in the Czech Republic next month but said the six-times MotoGP champion was keen to race almost immediately after the operation.

+"If it was a new track, it would be difficult," Puig told reporters.
+"But we have been here, testing for four days and racing.
+So the set-up of the bike he knows, he knows exactly how to ride the bike at this track."
+"So, originally, Honda's position was to cancel this race and to try at Brno.

 LCR Honda rider Cal Crutchlow, who missed the season opener due to a fractured wrist in a crash during a warm-up session last Sunday, has also been passed fit to race.
 Suzuki Ecstar's Alex Rins has also cleared physical checks to race this weekend, after dislocating his right shoulder in a crash in qualifying last weekend.